Heron vs Egret: Learn the Difference

 These birds are mostly found in the tropical climate.
 Apart from the extremely cold climates, the birds are found everywhere.

 Egrets are a type of heron.
 It is white, and they develop ornamental nuptial plumes during breeding.
-They often like to perform elaborate mating displays involving the plumes.
+They like to perform elaborate mating displays involving the plumes.

 Herons have distinct S-shaped necks.
 While flying, their leg trails loosely, and the head is held back against the body.
 Herons have sharp wings and long, straight, pointed bills.